Engineering

 For data-heavy tools, runtime includes transport:

 When payload size grows, transport becomes a major share of total time.
 In some workflows, it becomes the main cost.
+A 40 MB dashboard screenshot, a batch of source images, or a large keyring export can spend more time moving than processing.

 This matters for developer tools and security utilities where users run many small to medium jobs in sequence.
 The app can feel sluggish even if each server job is optimized.